 These three tools aren’t necessary to make this hot chocolate recipe, but they’ll make it a lot easier if you have them.

-Tea Ball Infuser – A stainless steel tea ball infuser is handy for using fresh ginger in this healthy hot chocolate recipe.
-I found the more the ginger was cut, the more flavor I got out of it.
+Tea Ball Infuser – A stainless steel tea ball infuser is handy for using fresh ginger in this recipe.
+The finer the ginger is chopped, the higher the flavor.
 If you don’t have one, just cut the ginger into a few smaller pieces to increase its surface area and toss it in the water.

-AeroLatte Matcha frother – If you mix any sort of powder into your beverages (even if you don’t drink matcha) I recommend this tool.
-Matcha frothers break up the powders so they don’t leave chunks in your drink.
-I use them for hot chocolate, matcha lattes and electrolyte powers.
+AeroLatte Matcha Frother – These are great for dissolving powders, even if you don’t drink matcha.
+They break them up so they don’t leave chunks in your drink.
+I use them for hot chocolate, matcha lattes and electrolytes.

 You can also use a traditional latte frother, but they’re designed to add air to the fatty molecules of milk to make it foamy, not necessarily to break up powders.